Smooth Radio presenter history: One-off presenters

 Denise Van Outen has hosted one-off shows for Smooth, covering for Emma B in May 2011, presenting a special programme on Christmas Eve, and again on Easter Monday 2012.
-The former BBC Royal Correspondent Jennie Bond reported on the wedding of Prince William and Kate Middleton for Smooth on 29 April 2011.
+The former BBC Royal Correspondent Jennie Bond reported on the wedding of Prince William and Catherine Middleton for Smooth on 29 April 2011.
 The astrologer Russell Grant joined the network to present a one-off programme on 27 August (Bank Holiday Monday) featuring some of his favourite songs from the 1960s.
 The singer Michael Bublé presented a series of three shows over Christmas 2012.
 Also over the 2012 holiday season Dionne Warwick hosted a programme in which she talked about her life in music, while Katherine Jenkins had a one-off special playing some of her favourite songs.